Argyll and Bute Militia: Local Militia

-Colonel Campbell died in 1809 and was succeeded in command by Lord John Campbell, son of the Duke of Argyll, who had previously been Lt-Col Commandant of the Argyll Volunteers.
+Colonel John Campbell died in 1809 and was succeeded in command of the Argyll & Bute Militia by Lord John Campbell of the 3rd Local Militia battalion.
 In 1811, the government invited militia regiments to volunteer to serve in Ireland once more, and the Argyll & Bute was stationed there in 1812.
 The war ended in 1814 and the militia began to be disembodied.
 This process was halted when Napoleon's escape from Elba in 1815 led to the short Hundred Days campaign and the Battle of Waterloo, but was resumed thereafter; all militia units were disembodied by 1816.